Skip to Main Content

 A C-section delivery is done when it is not possible or safe for the mother to deliver the baby through the vagina.

-The procedure is usually done while the woman is awake.
+The procedure is most often done while the woman is awake.
 The body is numbed from the chest to the feet using epidural or spinal anesthesia.

-The health care team clears the baby's mouth and nose of fluids, and the umbilical cord is cut.
-The pediatrician or nurse makes sure that the infant's breathing is normal and that the baby is stable.
+The health care team clears fluids from the baby's mouth and nose.
+The umbilical cord is cut.
+The health care provider will make sure that the infant's breathing is normal and other vital signs are stable.

 A C-section is a safe procedure.
-The rate of serious complications is extremely low.
+The rate of serious complications is very low.
 However, certain risks are higher after C-section than after vaginal delivery.
 These include:

 A C-section may also cause problems in future pregnancies.
 This includes a higher risk for: